 By the 1980s, tastes were changing.
-Kraft launched feta cheese, a satay sauce range and olives, as well as a range of low fat products.
+Kraft launched feta cheese, a satay sauce range and olives, as well as a range of low-fat products.
 The Kraft brand had been around in Australia since 1926 and was originally associated with bland processed cheddar cheese, either in blocks or slices.
-The range diversified, and by 2017, two thirds of Australian homes had a Kraft product in the cupboard or the fridge.

-By the 1980s, Kraft cheese didn’t just mean the processed variety.
-As well as inroducing Feta cheese, the company’s advertising in the Australian Women’s Weekly promoted Colby, Gouda, Edam, Parmesan, Mozzarella and Romano.
+Now Kraft cheese didn’t just mean the processed variety.
+As well as introducing Feta cheese, the company’s advertising in the Australian Women’s Weekly promoted Colby, Gouda, Edam, Parmesan, Mozzarella and Romano.

 The Kraft range at that time also included peanut butter, Philadephia Cream Cheese, various kinds of mayonnaise (including a polyunsaturated version) and a range of dips: French Onion, Smoked Oyster, Gherkin and Pineapple.
 Pineapple may not have been a winner.
 By 1982 it seems to have been dropped from the range in favour of Onion & Bacon and Spicy Italian.